Russian MPs back 'gay propaganda' ban amid scuffles

 The European Court of Human Rights has fined Russia for banning such parades in Moscow.

-Homosexuality was decriminalised in Russia in 1993.'No definition'
+Homosexuality was decriminalised in Russia in 1993.

 On Friday, police were seen making arrests after at least one man assaulted gay rights supporters outside the Duma.